shikariking16/AdventOfCode2024/README.md

-# AdventOfCode2024
+# Advent Of Code 2024
-Advent of Code Completed in Rust
+Advent of Code attempted in Rust to learn Rust